-If you’ve got a pet snake, but you don’t want it anymore or are unable to keep at your property, selling it is the right thing to do.
-Most pet snakes wouldn’t be able to survive in the wild because it is the wrong kind of climate.
-So, rather than letting them go (or worse), selling your pet snake makes a great deal of sense from an ethical and financial perspective.
+If you’ve got a snake, but you don’t want it anymore or are unable to keep it at your property, selling it is the right thing to do.
+Most captive snakes wouldn’t be able to survive in the wild because it is the wrong climate.
+So, rather than letting them go, selling your pet snake makes a lot of sense from an ethical and financial perspective.

 Put an ad on sites/apps like Craigslist, Angie’s List, and Gumtree to reach the most people.
-You can also post ads locally on notice boards, e.g., at local shops or grocery stores.
-Be clear on your price and include a long description of the snake and why you’re selling.
+You can also post ads locally on notice boards, e.g. at local shops or grocery stores.
+Be clear on your price and include a long description of the snake, and explain why you’re selling.

-There are excellent reasons why you might want to sell your snake, and you shouldn’t feel guilty about your decision.
-It’s often in both your interest and the snake’s interest for you to find them a new owner.
-Consider the following situations:
+There are genuine reasons why you might want to sell your snake, and you shouldn’t feel guilty about your decision.
+It’s often in your interest and the snake’s interest for you to find them a new owner.
+Here’s why:

-- You enjoy owning a snake, but you’ve only ever owned one, and you aren’t sure how to take care of it.
-You don’t know exactly how much to feed it and when, and you’re worried that you might not be caring for them properly.
+- Unsure of how to take care of the snake.
+You don’t know exactly how much to feed it and when, or you’re worried that you might not be caring for the snake properly.

-- If you bought a snake a few years ago, but didn’t realize how big it would get.
-Now you’re stuck with a snake that’s far too big for you to care for.
+- Grown too big.
+You bought a snake a few years ago, but didn’t realize how big it would get.

-- You love your snake, but they don’t like you.
-Whenever you try to handle or feed them, they strike out at you, no matter what you do.
-There’s something about either you or the home you provide them that they don’t like.
+- It doesn’t like you.
+Whenever you try to handle or feed the snake, it strikes out at you, no matter what you do.
+There’s something about you or your home that the snake really dislikes.

-- You’ve always taken great care of your snake, but you don’t know if you have the money to care for them anymore.
-Sure, snakes are cheap pets, but if money’s tight then you have to make every saving you can—and you could make money from selling the snake and equipment too.
+- Lack of money.
+You don’t have the money to care for the snake.
+If money’s tight then you have to make every saving you can, and you could make money from selling the snake and equipment too.

 It’s natural to feel a little guilty, because they’re your pet.
-But it’s far better to accept that guilt and deal with it, rather than keep your snake in a situation that’s not good for them.
+But it’s far better to accept that guilt and deal with the situation responsibly.

 Where Can I Advertise a Pet Snake for Sale?

 Before you ship your snake, you have to find someone to ship it to.
 So, where do you find a buyer?
-And how can you make sure that it’s sold quickly?
+And how can you make sure that the snake is sold quickly?
 Regarding reaching the biggest number of people, you have to think about advertising the snake online.

-Also, you should try using physical flyers as ads, too.
-This will help you find people in your area, again so that you won’t have trouble shipping it.
-It also makes it easier to reach more people and increase the chance of you selling the snake.
-No doubt there are plenty of places you can leave ads: local notice boards at markets, for example.
+Also, you should try using physical flyers.
+This will help you find people in your area.
+No doubt there are plenty of places you can leave ads: local notice boards at markets, shop windows, leaflets through doors, etc.

-- Write out a long, detailed description of the snake.
-The more detailed, the better, because genuine buyers are happy to read through it all.
-This will increase the chance that you’ll find a buyer, but also decrease the number of time wasters you’ll get.
-You can then use this detailed description on each site, as well as use it in your real-life ad flyers.
+- A detailed description of the snake.
+Genuine buyers are happy to read through useful information.
+This will increase the chance that you’ll find a buyer, but also decrease the number of time wasters.

 What Price Should I Sell My Pet Snake For?

-It depends on the snake you have – there’s plenty of information on the cost of snakes in this guide!
-If you have a basic ball python, a normal morph that you could buy at any pet store, then they won’t fetch more than $20 or so.
+It depends on the snake you want to sell.
+There’s plenty of information on the cost of snakes in this guide.
+If you have a normal ball python, then it likely won’t fetch more than $20 to $40.

-The more interesting and rare the morph, the more they’ll sell for.
+The more interesting and rare the morph, the more the snake will sell for.
 Try advertising them for the cost of what you bought them to see if there are any takers.
-So, while a basic corn snake you purchased for $50 won’t get sold for $50 or more, an albino corn snake might be $100, and a palmetto corn snake might fetch $500.
+So, while a basic corn snake you purchased for $40 won’t get sold for $40 or more, an albino corn snake might fetch $100+, and a palmetto corn snake might fetch $500+.

-However, there’s also your snake’s enclosure and anything else you won’t need when you sell them.
+However, there’s also your snake’s enclosure and anything else you won’t need when you sell the snake.
 You’ve got two options when selling these products.
 You could advertise it along with the snake, and bump the price up to reflect that.
 Or you could sell everything individually.

-If you sell each thing on its own (the tank, the heat pad, the expensive lighting rig, and so on), then you might be able to get more money for each item.
+If you sell each thing on its own (the tank, the heat pad, etc), then you might be able to get more money for each item.
 The downside is that this would take more time and effort.
 So, it depends on how much time you have available to you.

-Once you’ve found a potential buyer, it’s vital that you give them as much information as possible.
-This will maximize the chance that your snake will have a happy, comfortable life.
+Once you’ve found a buyer, it’s vital that you give them as much information as possible.
+This will maximize the chance that your snake will live a happy, comfortable life.
 Tell the buyer about the following:

-- The ‘medical history of the snake,’ for example, repeated mouth rot issues
+- The medical history of the snake, for example, repeated mouth rot issues or problem sheds

 Of course, once you sell the snake, it’s the other person’s ‘problem.’
-But it’s common courtesy and helps them out if you give them a brief fact sheet about your snake, and point them in the direction of a care guide like one of ours.
-Of course, an experienced owner will probably know most things already, but it can’t hurt.
+But it’s common courtesy to give the buyer a brief fact sheet about the snake.

 How to Ship a Snake to a Buyer